Sacred Valley: History

-The early Incas lived in the Cuzco area.
+The early Incas lived in the Cusco area.
 By conquest or diplomacy, during the period 1000 to 1400 CE, the Inca achieved administrative control over the various ethnic groups living in or near the Sacred Valley.

-The attraction of the Sacred Valley to the Inca, in addition to its proximity to Cuzco, was probably that it was lower in elevation and therefore warmer than any other nearby area.
+The attraction of the Sacred Valley to the Inca, in addition to its proximity to Cusco, was probably that it was lower in elevation and therefore warmer than any other nearby area.
 The lower elevation permitted maize to be grown in the Sacred Valley.
 Maize was a prestige crop for the Incas, especially to make chicha, a fermented maize drink the Incas and their subjects consumed in large quantities at their many ceremonial feasts and religious festivals.

 Chicha has had a long historical significance.
-In times of warfare, the Incas would take the decapitated skull of their enemies and turn them into a drinking vessels for Chicha.
-This ceremonial process of drinking Chicha from the head of a foe symbolized the successful transformation from the disorder of warfare to the order of the Incan Empire.
+In times of warfare, the Incas would take the decapitated skulls of their enemies and turn them into drinking vessels for chicha.
+This ceremonial process of drinking chicha from the head of a foe symbolized the successful transformation from the disorder of warfare to the order of the Incan Empire.

 Large scale maize production in the Sacred Valley was apparently facilitated by varieties bred in nearby Moray, either a governmental crop laboratory or a seedling nursery of the Incas.